shentufoundation/oracle-operator/README.md

 # Oracle Operator

-Oracle Operator listens to the `creat_task` event from CertiK Chain, queries the primitive APIs and pushes the aggregated result back to CertiK Chain.
+Oracle Operator listens to the `create_task` event from CertiK Chain, queries the primitive APIs and pushes the aggregated result back to CertiK Chain.

 ## How to Config and Run